Despina is an independent space committed to develop platforms for research, production and exchange in the fields of

-Established in January 2013, Despina is located in the city centre of Rio de Janeiro.
-Our space – a 400 m² historical building – comprises several art studios.
+Active since January 2013, it has been established as a non-profit association in 2015.
+The space – a 400 m² historical building located in the city centre of Rio de Janeiro, Brazil – comprises several art studios.
 Despina runs an international art residency programme alongside a dynamic agenda of exhibitions, workshops, courses, performances, talks, film screenings, among other activities.

 The projects developed by Despina are based around the following proposals: